1. Purpose and scope

 - disclosure to our consultants and contractors who provide services to us, for example IT and database management service providers.

-- if we are required or authorised by or under an Australian law or a court or tribunal order.
+- if we are required or authorised by or under a relevant law or a court or tribunal order.

 8. Data quality